jayx-007/Artificial-Intelligence-A.I-Chatbot-GPT-3.5-Turbo-Dev/README.md

 # Artificial-Intelligence-A.I-Chatbot-GPT-3.5-Turbo-Dev
 It has being a while I created and implemented an A.I system, so I had to refresh my ML skill by developing a Chatbot using OpenAI ML Model.
 I hope you find this mini side project resourceful for your practice.
-This project is a Javascript(JS) based project, i made it so beacuse it would be easy for anyone with an average programming knowledge of JS to be able to understand the source code and how i went about the the implementation process using just JS, HTML and CSS(for the GUI front-end).
+This project is a Javascript(JS) based project, i made it so beacuse it would be easy for anyone with an average programming knowledge of JS to be able to understand the source code and how i went about the implementation process using just JS, HTML and CSS(for the GUI front-end).

 **Inorder to test this Project after you have downloaded it from this Repo follow the following steps stated below:**